-GETSEC[EXITAC] takes the processor out of authenticated code execution mode.
+GETSEC[EXITAC] takes the processor out of .
 When this instruction leaf is executed, the contents of the authenticated code execution area are scrubbed and control is transferred to the non-authenticated context defined by a near pointer passed with the GETSEC[EXITAC] instruction.

 The authenticated code execution area is no longer accessible after completion of GETSEC[EXITAC].
 RBX (or EBX) holds the address of the near absolute indirect target to be taken.
-The locations of all descriptor tables, page tables, and any other memory-based data structures used after exiting authenticated code execution mode must be held outside of the authenticated code module boundaries.
-This is so they can continue to be accessible after GETSEC[EXITAC].